isomerpages/pa-corp/_tender-details/Tender for Street Light Up Decorative Items for Chinatown Chinese New Year 2025.md

 variant: tiptap
 description: ""
 ---
-<h2>Tender for Street Light Up Decorative Items (Including Design, Manufacturing and Management) for Chinatowwn Chinese New Year Celebrations 2025</h2>
+<h2>Tender for Street Light Up Decorative Items (Including Design, Manufacturing and Management) for Chinatown Chinese New Year Celebrations 2025</h2>
 <hr>
 <p>A mandatory Pre-tender briefing will be held on:</p>
 <p>Date: 26 September 2024</p>